danielfett/draft-dpop/mainmatter.md

 The HTTP header `DPoP` MUST contain a valid DPoP token.

-If the token is valid, the authorization server MUST associate the access token issued at the token endpoint with the public key.
+The authorization server, after checking the validity of the token, MUST associate the access token issued at the token endpoint with the public key.
 It then sets `token_type` to `Bearer-DPoP` in the token response.

 A client typically cannot know whether a certain AS supports DPoP.
 It therefore SHOULD use the value of the `token_type` parameter returned